 Maxime Trassebot — Industrial Design at La Cambre

 Maxime Trassebot was born in 1998 in Tremblay-en-France.
 After studying Object and Space Design at ESAD in Reims, he obtained a master’s degree in Industrial Design at ENSAV LaCambre.
-Maxim’s graduation project, called Connect, was inspired by traditional Japanese wooden joints that are self-locking, self-supporting and dismountable.
-Using a machine for laser tube cutting, Maxim designed joints cut directly from metal tubes.
+Maxime’s graduation project, called Connect, was inspired by traditional Japanese wooden joints that are self-locking, self-supporting and dismountable.
+Using a machine for laser tube cutting, Maxime designed joints cut directly from metal tubes.
 He then offers the possibility of creating dismountable, solid and inexpensive metal structures without having to weld.
-Thanks to a unique industrial process, Maxim offers recyclable furniture packed in flat packs, facilitating the transport and storage of objects.
+Thanks to a unique industrial process, Maxime offers recyclable furniture packed in flat packs, facilitating the transport and storage of objects.

-Helen Van de Vloet — Textile Design at La Cambre
+Helen Decombes — Textile Design at La Cambre

 Louise Richard — Textile design at ARBA-ESA

 Louise Richard was born in 1981 in Paris.
-After obtaining a Master Political Science and a master’s degree in Urban Planning, she started Textile Design at the Académie Royale des Beaux-Arts de Bruxelles.
+After working ten years in Urban Planning in France and Belgium, she started textile design in 2017 at the Académie Royale des Beaux-Arts de Bruxelles.
 For her graduation project called MultiFelt - Histoire de pulls, Louise works on the revalorization of forgotten wools, such as damaged pullovers and neglected local wool, in the form of a hybrid, multilayered felt.
 At the beginning of this project, Louise set herself a challenge to create a fabric from reused materials without depending on the industry.
 In a search for sobriety and respect for the material, she seeks to create textiles and objects that are joyful, playful, to be touched and felt.

-Blandine Kosongonda — Fashion stylisme at Ateliers Saint-Luc Bruxelles
+Blandine Kosongonda — Fashion design at Ateliers Saint-Luc Bruxelles

 Manon Verniers — Interior Design at LUCA School of Arts

 Manon Verniers was born in 2001 in Deinze, Belgium.
 After studying at the Ghent Secondary Institute of Word Art Drama, Manon graduated from Luca School of Arts with a bachelor’s degree in interior design.
-During her studies she combined her passion for acting and design through a two month internship at the decor studio of Toneelhuis Antwerp.
-The common thread throughout her entire portfolio and her graduation project called A Thousand Shades of White, is the creation of conceptual projects where she brings people and design together.
+During her studies she combined her passion for theater and design through a two month internship at the decor studio of Toneelhuis Antwerp.
+Her graduation project Thousand Shades of White aims to get visitors out of their routine behavior by creating an abstracting white reality.
+The loss of routine creates a confrontation that leads to awareness.
+This creation of conceptual projects, where she brings people and design together, is the common thread throughout her entire portfolio.

-Steven Da Cruz Gonçalves — Interior Design at Ateliers Saint-Luc
+Steven Da Cruz Gonçalves — Interior Design at ESA Saint-Luc Brussels

-Mélanie Chillaud — Fabric Arts at Haute Ecole Francisco Ferrer [HEFF]
+Mélanie Chillaud — Textile design at Haute Ecole Francisco Ferrer [HEFF]

 Rosamilia Lea — Fashion Design and Model Making at Haute Ecole Francisco Ferrer [HEFF]